IBM/orchestrate-adk-agent/README.md

 A comprehensive Salesforce agent built for IBM watsonx Orchestrate ADK that provides powerful tools to interact with your Salesforce org using the simple-salesforce Python library.

+### NOTE: This is just a example implementation to help you get started with orchestrate adk and create agents/tools/connections.
+The salesforce tools added here are NOT meant for deployment purpose.
+Please take this only as example implementation

 ## Getting Started

 ### Prerequisites